chrisliaw/liboqs-ruby/README.md

 ntru = Oqs::KEM.new('NTRU-HPS-4096-821')
 pubKey, secretKey = ntru.genkeypair
-# note pubKey and secretKey (or private key) is Fiddle::Pointer type and is required to be used by the C API in the subsequent phase
+# note pubKey and secretKey (or private key) is Fiddle::Pointer type and
+# is required to be used by the C API in the subsequent phase.
+# Note that pubKey and secretKey are required to be free manually
+# Refer spec file for usage
 ```

 3. Key encapsulation - KEM is meant for key encapsulation which similar with Diffie-Hellman kind of key exchange